hilbert/hilbert-docker-images/README.md

 * `:alsa` tests your audio HW using ALSA
 * `:xeyes` is an image with some X11 client applications (e.g. `xeyes`).
 * `:gui` contains further GUI applications based on GTK and QT.
-* `:q3` is a standalone (huge!) image with OpenArena (free version of Quake 3 Arena) which seems to work but FPS was quite low to my linking :(
+* `:q3` is a standalone (huge!) image with OpenArena (free version of Quake 3 Arena) which works but FPS was a bit low for me :( ALSA sound was good!
 * `:skype` propriatory 32-bit application runs using apulse (emulation of pulseaudio via ALSA), it may also be able to capture video if you are lucky with your camera, its drivers and settings...
+It starts fine with working sound input/output but may refuse working after a while... :(
 * `:iceweasel` Firefox but flash may fail.
 * `:play` contains several media players like `cmus`, `vlc`, `mplayer`, `xine`.

 Some applications may need further deamons to run in background.
 Here is a list of server images:
 * `:x11` is an Xorg deamon
 * `:x11vb` X11 server image with VirtualBox Guest Additions installed.
-* `:cups` is supposed to run CUPS server (:6631) - needs to be tested.
+* `:cups` is supposed to run CUPS server (:6631) - seems to start but has to be thoughly tested.

+Further steps:
+* test everything (printing via cups!?)
+* build 3rd party tools (currently insorporated via git submodules)
+* switch to X11 menu by default
+* make use of composite X11 & 3rd party tools for X11 menu

 NOTE: under Mac OS X the user may need to use `xsocat.sh` from under an X11-Terminal (as it needs to know `$DISPLAY`).